walterhiggins/WMPJS/README.md

     exports.jumps = jumps;

 #### Breaking out of loops
 There are times when you'll want to break out of a loop early.
 If for example, you only want to display a list of players who have actually jumped - that is - players whose jump count is greater than zero.
-You can break out of a loop early using the javascript *break* statement.
+You can break out of a loop early using the Javascript *break* statement.
 Take a look at the following listing to see an example of the *break* statement:

 <caption>Listing 11.6: Breaking out of loops.</caption>